-These prosecco cocktails are made with refreshing lemon and ginger, and just a hint of gin for good measure.
+These lemon ginger prosecco cocktails are made with refreshing lemon and ginger, and just a hint of gin for good measure.
 Perfect for date night or brunch!

 'Tis the season for bubbly!
 And warm date nights in.
 And maybe a holiday brunch somewhere mixed in.
 Let's talk cocktails, shall we?